inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 .. note:: You can see that the Impact function below “Might” automatically changes depending on the layers added

-5. Lets run this scenario first - Click Run at the bottom right hand corner of the InaSAFE panel
+5. Lets run this scenario first - :guilabel:`Click` Run at the bottom right hand corner of the InaSAFE panel

 .. image:: /static/socialisation/page_28_2.jpg
    :align: center